kanu-cast/challenges/README.md

 1. The first file is hasSubArray.js which carries the hasSubArray algorithm that checks if an array contains a subArray of numbers that sum up to the target value provided

-* To run this function locally open your code editor's terminal and run:
+* To run this function locally open your code editor's terminal and run this command:

 ```
 node hasSubArray.js